Chapter 5: Unpaid Leave Programs

 - the same pay grade

-- the same or a similar position classification and title for which you are qualified
+- the same or a similar position classification

 Supervisors can modify your specific duties or assignments and can change actual work schedules, including days worked to meet the operating needs of the department.

-If you are granted an FMLA leave for your own or a family member's serious health condition, you must use all your accrued sick, holiday, and vacation time in that order at a rate equal to your regular weekly schedule before going onto unpaid status.
+If you are granted an FMLA leave for your own or a family member's serious health condition, you must use all your accrued sick, and vacation time in that order at a rate equal to your regular weekly schedule before going onto unpaid status.

-If you are granted an FMLA leave for the birth or adoption of a well child, you must use all your accrued holiday and vacation time, and the parental leave benefit, if you're eligible, before going onto unpaid status.
+If you are granted an FMLA leave for the birth or adoption of a well child, you must use all your accrued vacation time, and the parental leave benefit, if you're eligible, before going onto unpaid status.
 You may not use sick time for the care of a well child.

 If you are on an approved FMLA leave, Swarthmore will continue to cover its portion of your health care costs during the period of leave, up to a total of 12 weeks, or 26 weeks for the care or support of a member of the Armed Services or veteran, in any 12‑month period.
 You will continue to be responsible for paying your portion of the premium cost, which is deducted from your paycheck automatically while you are being paid accrued leave.
 But if any part of your FMLA leave will be unpaid, you will need to make arrangements with the Human Resources Office to pay for your premium charges.